BarsMonster/NanoStep/README.md

 While looking through all forks of S42B I realized that they share same fundamental flaw : PID is primarily controlling effort (current), and much less care is given to positional accuracy.
 What happened was while error was small - current was dropping to 0.
 And when steps start comming in - they got missed due to too low current.
 Tweaking PID settings had little effect on dynamic response of S42B - and this is probably why many got quality degradation with it.

 In NanoStep approach is different: step signals are perfectly feed trough and PI controller for error is disabled for ~0.6ms (so that we don't correct transient processes, which is impossible at 30kHz loop time), and only in pauses systematic error is analyzed and corrected.
 This ensures that in normal operations dynamic response it identical to open loop stepper, but systematic errors are tracked and corrected.
 Also, previously stepper motor was considered "ground truth" for angular reading, which can only ensure no missing steps, but cannot improve precision.
-Now NanoStep relies on autocalibrated as angular ground thruth.
+Now NanoStep relies on autocalibrated angle sensor (TLE5012) as ground thruth.

 On Z-axis application angular errors of <0.02° are typical (yes, manufacturer rated errors for TLE5012 are higher, but these are worst case values which we should not get with autocalibration and stable environment).